TalanSoft/www-talansoft-com-wiki/landing-page/facility-management.md

 ## Realistic 3D Visualization
 Valkyrie has a powerful rendering engine that allows you to obtain AAA real-time graphics.
 This will allow your clients to:
 * Identify buildings and equipment instantly with high-resolution 3D models.
-* Empower individual team members on quality management and geographic orientation.
+* Empower individual team members on quality management and facilitate geographic orientation.
-* Facilitate training with virtual tours and situational simulations.
+* Promote training with virtual tours and situational simulations.
 * Create multiple graphic modes: realistic, xRay and more.

 ## Robust and versatile architecture